ChrystleMyrnaLobo/scribble/OD.md

-# Setup environment for TensorFlow Objection detection for GPU (on IITD HPC)
+# Setup environment for TensorFlow Objection detection API for GPU (or IITD HPC)

 ## LabelImg
 - Used for annotation according to PASCAL VOC standard